iampriyanshu327/llm.c/dev/data/README.md

 And so on.
 This way we can nicely organize multiple datasets here, share common utilities between them, and then point the .py/.c code in the root of the project accordingly to these.

 Note: we support "gpt-2" and "llama" (llama 3 in particular) models and the above scripts will tokenize gpt-2 by default.

+Ps: gpt-3 is formidable